|2-2.110||Decision Against the Government—Immediate Report of Adverse Decision|

-In any civil or criminal action before a United States District Court or a United States Court of Appeals, in which the United States is a litigant, and a decision is rendered adverse to the government's position, the United States Attorney must immediately transmit a copy of the decision to the appellate section of the division responsible for the case.
-This includes cases being handled by a division of the Department, unless the United States Attorney is unmistakably advised by the court rendering the decision that service of a copy of the decision has been made upon the division of the Department, or the Departmental attorney, handling the case.
+In any civil or criminal action before a United States District Court or a United States Court of Appeals in which the United States is a litigant and a reviewable, appealable decision is rendered adverse to the government's position (including final judgments and certain adverse interlocutory determinations), the United States Attorney must immediately transmit electronically a copy of the decision to the appellate section of the division responsible for the case.
+Any decision holding a statute unconstitutional must be reported.

 2-2.111 - Prompt Recommendation Concerning Further Appellate Review

-In any case being handled by a United States Attorney in which the decision is adverse to the government in whole or in part, and is or may be reviewable, the United States Attorney must promptly make a report to the appropriate division of the Department (preferably within two days after receipt of the opinion).
+In any case being handled in the district court by a United States Attorney as lead counsel in which the decision is adverse to the government in whole or in part, and is or may be reviewable, the United States Attorney must as soon as reasonably practical make a report electronically to the appellate section of the appropriate division after consulting with that division on the time needed to produce that report.
 The report should be in the following format:

 CASE HEADING: Case name, court number, district (or circuit), and date of decision.